 And Tip #5: Have A Plan To Minimize Distractions

-Back when my twins were toddlers, they had a really tough time transitioning between parents being home and nanny care.
+Toddlers often have a really tough time transitioning between parents being home and nanny care.

 Parents, it can be really hard on your nanny and your children as well if you’re popping in unannounced.